Harvey71/blackdog/README.md

 currently (2022) not available for sale.
 BTW: If you follow the video, then you will come with a compound variant for four and six players in one box. :-)

 Nevertheless, I think my version is also an improvement in appearance and handling.
-For example I use small magnets, so that the turntable will snap into one of the six correct positions.
+For example, I use small magnets, so that the turntable will snap into one of the six correct positions.
+Also, the pieces will not have to slide/scratch over the baseplate, since I added an extra sliding foil to the turntable.

 Parts list: